Minor Sparsifiers and the Distributed Laplacian Paradigm: Full Algorithm and Analysis

-Let $f(n, \rho)$ denote the number of rounds required by Algorithm \textsc{Laplacian} on a graph with $n$ vertices that is $\rho$-minor distributes to $\overline G$, and let $g(n, \rho)$ denote the number of rounds of \textsc{BuildChain} with $n$ vertices that is $\rho$-minor distributes to $\overline G$.
+Let $f(n, \rho)$ denote the number of rounds required by Algorithms \Solve and~\BuildChain on a graph with $n$ vertices that is $\rho$-minor distributes to $\overline G$, and let $g(n, \rho)$ denote the number of rounds of \BuildChain with $n$ vertices that is $\rho$-minor distributes to $\overline G$.

 Since preconditioned Chebyshev needs to call the Laplacian solver of the preconditioner $O(\sqrt{k})$ times, by Lemma~\ref{lemma:Communication}, Lemma~\ref{lem:UltraSparsify}, Lemma~\ref{lem:Elimination}, Theorem~\ref{thm:MinorSC}, and Lemma~\ref{lem:applying_pseudoinverse} we have